Moored instrument data processing

 6. Quality checking of data before loading into the database.
 The netCDF files and metadata are thoroughly checked using MATLAB software to ensure they conform to stringent BODC standards.

-7. Archiving the final data set is performed by the BODC Database Administrator.
+7. Archiving the final data set is performed by the BODC Database Manager.

 8. Data distribution and delivery.
-Currently data are available by request but soon will be available via web delivery services.
+Some data are available by request, with other data available via our web site.